firepinn/ha-zyxel-poe/README.md

 ## Acknowledgements

-This plugin is inspired by https://github.com/lukas-hetzenecker/home-assistant-zyxel-poe which should work for some other models
+This plugin is inspired by https://github.com/lukas-hetzenecker/home-assistant-zyxel-poe which should work for some other models not supported by this plugin

 ## Compatibility

 Tested with:

-- ZyXEL GS1200-5HP
+- ZyXEL GS1200-5HP v2

-Should be compatible with similar models like the ZyXEL GS1200-8HP.
+Should be compatible with similar models like the ZyXEL GS1200-8HP v2.

 ## What works now?